serverlessworkflow/specification/specification.md

 ## Specification Details

-The following sections provide detailed descriptions of the Serverless Workflow model.
+Following sections provide a detailed description of all parts of the workflow model.

-For each model definition section we provide:

-- Parameter description in table format.
-- Example definition in both [JSON](https://www.json.org/json-en.html) and [YAML](https://yaml.org/) formats.
-- Detailed definition explanation with addition examples where needed.

 ### Workflow Model